Khorvie-Tech/khorvie-tech.github.io/pages/info.md

 Synergy Library is the result of all that trial, error, and the very reoccuring “oops, I broke Windows again.”
 It’s a collection of everything I’ve learned; curated guides, detailed tweaks, and explanations that make sense without needing a computer science degree.

 If you're tired of lag, stutters, or just want to make your system feel like it had a shot of espresso, you're in the right place.
 I made this so you don’t have to suffer like I did.
+[Visit the Library](/library) or learn more about [Khorvie](/aboutkhorvie)